Guidelines for an International Remote Workers Review Process

 List of Excluded Countries

 It is the policy of the United States to deny licenses and other approvals for exports and imports of defense articles and defense services destined for or originating in certain countries.
-This policy applies to the following countries:
+For a list of effected countries and the relevant trade policies, please reference this table provided by the U.S. Directorate of Defense Trade Controls.

 Banned Companies for Government Contracts